 Unfortunately, someone has obtained your personal information and used it to file an unemployment claim on your behalf to illegally receive benefits.
 Crime rings across the globe are attempting to commit large scale fraud against multiple state unemployment insurance programs.
 If you did not apply for unemployment benefits, do not click on any identity verification links or register with ID.me.

 Most people are unaware that claims have been filed and/or that benefits have been collected using their identities.
 You may be a victim of unemployment identity theft if you did not apply for benefits, but received one of the following from the department:

 Businesses across the world have had their information compromised, hacked or breached by fraudsters and personal information has been stolen and misused by fraudsters not only for unemployment fraud but for other financial gain such as credit card fraud and mortgage fraud.

 No, the department’s unemployment insurance system has not been hacked.
 We keep information secure and use the highest level of computer security to keep information safe.

 The fastest way is to use this form.

 We will ensure no further benefits are paid and will ensure that if benefits have been paid, that they have not been paid to you.
-If we have questions after you email us, we will reach out to you and there is no need to call.
+If we have questions after you submit your information, we will reach out to you, and there is no need to call.

 An Equal Opportunity Employer and Service Provider